 Financial liabilities are derecognised when the obligation specified in the contract is discharged, cancelled or expires.
 The Group also derecognises a financial liability when its terms are modified and the cash flows of the modified liability are substantially different, in which a new financial liability based on the modified terms is recognised at fair value.
 On derecognition, the difference between the carrying amount of the financial liability, including related unamortised costs, and the amount paid for it, is recognised in profit or loss.

-Following the adoption of IFRS 9 the Group calculates allowance for credit losses as expected credit losses (ECLs) for financial assets measured at amortised cost, debt investments at fair value through other comprehensive income (FVOCI) and contract assets.
+The Group calculates its allowance for credit losses as expected credit losses (ECLs) for financial assets measured at amortised cost, debt investments at fair value through other comprehensive income (FVOCI) and contract assets.
 ECLs are a probability weighted estimate of credit losses.
 Credit losses are measured as the present value of all cash shortfalls, the difference between the cash flows due to the entity in accordance with the contract and the cash flows that the Group expects to receive.
 ECLs are discounted at the original effective interest rate of the financial asset.

 The Group measures loss allowances at an amount equal to the lifetime ECLs, except for bank balances for which the credit risk (i.e. the risk of default occurring over the expected life of the financial instrument) has not increased significantly since initial recognition.
 The Group applies the simplified approach to determine the ECL for trade receivables, contract assets and lease receivables (collectively, accounts receivable).
 This results in calculating lifetime expected credit losses for these receivables.